-- 1. Taking on primary responsibility for the patient. - 2.
-Focusing histories, physicals, and oral and written communication appropriately. - 3.
+- 1. Taking on primary responsibility and ownership for the patient. - 2.
+Focusing histories, completing accurate physicals, and demonstrating effective oral and written communication. - 3.
 Sharing information effectively with a patient and family. - 4.
-Prioritizing and organizing work effectively. - 5.
-Anticipating what a patient will need during the course of hospitalization (i.e. when they need to be reexamined, when a lab needs to be repeated, when additional therapy is necessary, when additional history needs to be obtained, discharge criteria) and communicating this information effectively in handovers. - 6.
-Re-evaluating a patient when you take on their care (i.e. the assessment and plan, as well as the clinical status) and looking further when the clinical picture does not fit. - 7.
+Prioritizing and organizing work effectively and efficiently. - 5.
+Anticipating what a patient will need during the course of hospitalization (i.e. when they need to be reexamined, when a lab needs to be repeated, when additional therapy is necessary, when additional history needs to be obtained, discharge criteria, discharge needs) and communicating this information effectively in handovers. - 6.
+Re-evaluating a patient when you take on their care (i.e. the assessment and plan, as well as the clinical status) and considering other diagnoses when the clinical picture does not fit. - 7.
 Continuing to think about and re-assess the patient during the course of the day. - 8.
-Coping with uncertainty in patient care issues (i.e. knowing what you know and what you don't know, accessing best resources, and knowing when and how to get help). - 9.
-Functioning as a "team player" with residents, attendings, nurses, ancillary staff and all others involved in the care of the patient. - 10.
+Coping with uncertainty in patient care issues (i.e. knowing what you know and what you do not know, accessing best resources, and knowing when and how to get help). - 9.
+Functioning as a "team player" with residents, attendings, nurses, ancillary staff including therapists, social workers, case managers, pharmacists, and all others involved in the care of the patient. - 10.
 Coordinating the care of your patient during hospitalization and in planning for discharge.